Dodgers Win a Triumph for Guggenheim Just as Baseball’s COVID Bubble Bursts

-ARLINGTON, Tex. – Major League Baseball’s COVID-plagued season and World Series ended just as one might have expected – in a neutral site with a positive COVID test.
+ARLINGTON, Tex. – Major League Baseball’s COVID-plagued season and World Series ended just as one might have expected—at a neutral site with a positive COVID test.

 Just an inning before the Los Angeles Dodgers clinched their first World Series title in 32 years with a tense 3-1, Game 6 victory over the Tampa Bay Rays, their third baseman Justin Turner was pulled from the game Tuesday night at Globe Life Field after the club learned he had tested positive.
 He was replaced by Edwin Rios.